ReneSaenz/ContinuousDelivery_DockerAnsible/labs/unit_integration_testing_docker/multi_container_testing.md

 $ mkdir docker-ansible
 ```

-We will create a Dockerfile that contains the following parts.
+We will create generic container with Ansible.
+The Dockerfile to produce that image, contains has the following parts.

 Installs the latest stable version of ansible
 ```